EMVrace/EMVerify-PAN-routing/README.md

 Further details on the variables and usage of them can be found in paper and in [https://github.com/EMVrace/EMVerify](https://github.com/EMVrace/EMVerify).
 The following are two variables we have added to verify countermeasures:

 * `softfix`: if set to `Yes`, we restrict the analysis only to online-authorized transactions where DDA authentication was performed if the terminal ran the Visa kernel.
-This are the fixes to the PIN bypass on Visa, proposed in *The EMV Standard: Break, Fix, Verify*.
+These are the fixes to the PIN bypass on Visa that we proposed in *The EMV Standard: Break, Fix, Verify*.
-* `hardfix`: if set to `Yes`, we restrict the analysis only to online-authorized transactions where DDA or CDA authentication was performed.
+* `hardfix`: if set to `Yes`, we restrict the analysis to online-authorized transactions only where DDA or CDA authentication was performed.
 Also, here we have modified the SDAD input to include the AID.
 These are the countermeasures that we have proposed in our paper.

 ## Full-scale analysis